Access IPOs

 These sites bring liquidity to an otherwise illiquid asset.
 Accredited investors (those with invested assets > $1,000,000) may join these sites and attempt to buy these companies’ shares when they become available.

-The shares are only offered to accredited investors because the company’s financials are not publicly filed with regulators yet, increasing the investors’ risk.
+The shares are only offered to accredited investors because the Company’s financials have not been publicly filed with regulators yet, increasing the investors’ risk.

 For high-profile companies, demand is high, lowering your chances of acquiring shares.
 The author considers this a low-likelihood way to acquire shares.

-However, some readers have written with success stories buying shares this way.
+However, some readers have written to me about success stories buying shares this way.

 2. Buy the stock after the IPO